lifemapper/lmsyft/sphinx/aws/aws-setup.rst

   species level, and records with a basis of record that is not observation, occurrence, or preserved specimen.
 This brings the full dataset from about 2.6 billion down to 2.3 billion.
+* Role/Permissions: Attach the Role AmazonRedshift-CommandsAccessRole-20231129T105842
+  to the Redshift Namespace

 Create a new workgroup (and namespace)